MyBaBB/Website_Moved/README.md

 ## This is my "Website has moved Template"

-- for prettier in jsx files run 'mpm run format'
+- for prettier in jsx files run 'npm run format'
 - npm run dev to run the server
 - npm run build to build the project